NaverCloudPlatform/terraform-provider-ncloud/website/docs/r/block_storage.html.markdown

 The following arguments are supported:

-* `size_gb` - (Required) Enter a block storage size to ceate.
+* `size` - (Required) Enter a block storage size to ceate.
 You can enter by the unit of GB.
 Up to 1000GB you can enter.
 * `server_instance_no` - (Required) Server instance No. to attach.
 It is required and you can get a server instance No. by calling getServerInstanceList.
 * `name` - (Optional) Block storage name to create default : Ncloud configures it by itself.
 * `description` - (Optional) Block storage descriptions